OpenEvalProject/evals/manuscripts/elife-63938/v2/manuscript.md

 ## Abstract

 Insect pests negatively affect crop quality and yield; identifying new methods to protect crops against insects therefore has important agricultural applications.
-Our analysis of transgenic Arabidopsis thaliana plants showed that overexpression of pentacyclic triterpene synthase 1 , encoding the key biosynthetic enzyme for the natural plant product (3E)-4,8-dimethyl-1,3,7-nonatriene (DMNT), led to a significant resistance against a major insect pest, Plutella xylostella .
+Our analysis of transgenic Arabidopsis thaliana plants showed that overexpression of pentacyclic triterpene synthase 1, encoding the key biosynthetic enzyme for the natural plant product (3E)-4,8-dimethyl-1,3,7-nonatriene (DMNT), led to a significant resistance against a major insect pest, Plutella xylostella.
 DMNT treatment severely damaged the peritrophic matrix (PM), a physical barrier isolating food and pathogens from the midgut wall cells.
 DMNT repressed the expression of PxMucin in midgut cells, and knocking down PxMucin resulted in PM rupture and P. xylostella death.
 A 16S RNA survey revealed that DMNT significantly disrupted midgut microbiota populations and that midgut microbes were essential for DMNT-induced killing.
-Therefore, we propose that the midgut microbiota assists DMNT in killing P. xylostella .
-These findings may provide a novel approach for plant protection against P. xylostella .
+Therefore, we propose that the midgut microbiota assists DMNT in killing P. xylostella.
+These findings may provide a novel approach for plant protection against P. xylostella.

 ## Introduction